TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - Default: false

 `--skip-extension-setup`
    Skip setting up extensions after TYPO3 is set up.
-Defaults to false in composer setups and to true in non composer setups
+Defaults to false in composer setups and to true in non composer setups.

 - Accept value: no
 - Is value required: no